2 Indians, 1 Pakistani killed in Abu Dhabi tankers fire caused by 'small flying objects' | Law-Order

 - United Arab Emirates

-Two Indians and a Pakistani national were killed on Monday after a fire caused by ''small flying objects'', possibly drones, triggered an explosion that hit three petroleum tankers in the UAE's capital Abu Dhabi, police said.
+Two Indians and a Pakistani national were killed and six others injured on Monday after a fire caused by ''small flying objects'', possibly drones, triggered an explosion that hit three petroleum tankers in the UAE’s capital Abu Dhabi, police said.

+It said that the fire that broke out in the Musaffah ICAD 3 area near the Abu Dhabi National Oil Company (ADNOC) resulted in the explosion of three petroleum tankers.

-''Preliminary investigations suggest that the cause of the fires are small flying objects, possibly belonging to drones, that fell in the two areas.
-Teams from the competent authorities have been dispatched and the fire is currently being put out," it said.
+''Preliminary investigations suggest that the cause of the fires are small flying objects, possibly belonging to drones, that fell in the two areas,” it said, adding that the fire has been brought under control.

-Abu Dhabi police identified the dead as two Indian nationals and one Pakistani, Gulf News reported.
+Abu Dhabi police identified the dead as two Indian nationals and one Pakistani.

-At least six persons were injured, police said, without disclosing their identity.
+Another six persons sustained mild and moderate injuries, police said, without disclosing their identity.

+The Indian Embassy in UAE said that the mission is in close touch with concerned UAE authorities for further details.

+''UAE authorities have informed that the explosion at Mussafah, near ADNOC’s storage tanks, has led to 3 casualties, which includes 2 Indian nationals.
+The Mission @IndembAbuDhabi is in close touch with concerned UAE authorities for further details,” the Indian Embassy in UAE tweeted.

 Authorities have launched an extensive investigation into the cause of the fire and the circumstances surrounding it, police said.